garrandall/popular-music-data/tracks/ding-a-ling-hi-town-djs.md

 Just gimme a ring-a-ling when you want some ding-a-ling Gimme a ring-a-ling when you want some ding-a-ling
-I won't hurt your feelings when I give you the ding-a-ling Freaks of the beats dont worry
+I won't hurt your feelings when I give you the ding-a-ling Freaks of the beats don't worry
 Hi town dj's be there in a hurry
 You want that bomb
 When all you gotta do is hit me up